stackpulse/playbooks/redis/diagnostics/README.md

 ## Your benefits

-* Automatically retrieve an overview of your Redis instance diagnostics.
+* Provides an overall Redis instance diagnostics.

 ## Your experience